-Many people see the calendar not as linear, but as the Wheel of the Year, forever turning and coming back again full circle to the beginning.
-We know that our ancestors celebrated festivals at certain times of the year, although there’s little written evidence to tell us how they celebrated.
+Many people see the calendar not as linear but circular; a Wheel of the Year, forever turning and coming back again full circle to the beginning.
+We know that our ancestors observed festivals at certain times of the year, although there’s little written evidence as to how they celebrated.

 If possible go outside into the open air for a meditation, still or walking, especially at sunrise or sunset.
 The best way to be in touch with the beautiful natural world and the changing seasons is to spend time out of doors, surrounded by nature in all its glory.

 There is more information on each of the eight festivals and also the full moon on the menu button.
-The image shown here is from a greeting card (available in the Stonewylde shop) designed by Helixtree for us, and is subject to copyright.
+The image shown here is from a greetings card (available in the Stonewylde shop) designed for us by Helixtree, and is subject to copyright.